DANCEseminar/DANCEseminar.github.io/index.md

 Unless otherwise specified, we run the seminar on Mondays at 4 pm CET through Zoom.

-To receive talk announcements, please send us an [email](danceseminar.maths@gmail.com) to sign up to the mailing list.
+To receive talk announcements, please [contact](https://danceseminar.github.io/contact) us to sign up to the mailing list.
 Moreover, if you are interested in giving a talk feel free to reach out too.